For more information please visit our website at www.ecoleholtcouture.com

 Couturiers also are also trained to visualize garments in three dimensions; how a garment looks from the front, back and in profile is also very important to a successful design.
 In this respect, they can also creatively conceal how and where a garment is closed rather than the standard front center, back center or side.
 Also how a particular element of design will be supported is so important.

-EHC is only one of a handful of places around the world where the teaching of traditional skills is carried out within a positive learning environment in its own active Couture Studio.
+EHC is only one of a handful of places around the world where the teaching of traditional skills is carried out within in its own active Couture Studio.
 The curriculum is absolutely unique in that Elfriede Holtkamp, Founder of the school, has written original material based on her own European training and 60 plus years of professional experience as a couturier and business operator with a world wide clientele.
-The Program Elfriede has created is pragmatic and an effective method of teaching the skills of the trade from the basics of hand sewing to advanced and complex garment design, original pattern making, and garment creation by hand through an apprentice/academic approach.
-The students also gain valuable working experience by the time they graduate the four year full time education program.
+The Program Elfriede has created is pragmatic and an effective method of teaching the skills of the trade from the basics of hand sewing to advanced and complex garment design, original pattern making, and garment creation by hand through a practical approach.

 Ecole Holt Couture is committed to preserving the art of couture sewing and design as being vital to understanding valuable traditional skills by connecting them with the present, and so creating a sustainable future.